AkiraKane/System-Puzzle-Insight/README.md

 ## 2.Degbuggig the whole Architecture

 Docker Compose is a tool for defining and running multi-container Docker applications.
-In our `docker-compose.yml` file, we have about 4 main services:
+In our `docker-compose.yml` file, we have 4 main services:

  * db: our Postgres database for storing the clients' data.
  * flaskapp: a computer program implemented in Flask to perform the tasks over the internet.